MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 * key (string) - The key name for the data to save.
 * value (value) - The data to save.
 Data saved using `misty.Set()` must be one of these types: `string`, `bool`, `int`, or `double`.
 * longTermStorage (boolean) - Whether to save the data to long term storage.
 Defaults to `false`.
-* prePause (integer) - Optional.
+* prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
-* postPause (integer) - Optional.
+* postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next comm and in the skill.
-If no command follows this command, `postPause` is not used.
+If no command follows this command, `postPauseMs` is not used.

 ## System